contiv/contiv.github.io/websrc/source/documents/networking/services.md

 ```

-## Demonstration of Reachability to a Service from the Client Containers
+## Reaching a Service from the Client Containers

-The followin example uses the *netcat* (`nc`) command to start listeners on each of the providers:
+The following example uses the *netcat* (`nc`) command to start listeners on each of the providers:

 ```
 docker exec -it 2c30b978c87bad64ced1f8158b72d17abf7748889464023d4e23a4bd24ae2d28 sh